openapistack/docs/docs/api-first.md

 ## Why API First?

-The core idea of _API First_ is to treat API specs as a first class citizen in your software architecture, using them as part of the implementation instead of easily out-of-date documentation.
+The core idea of _API First_, sometimes referred to as _Design First_ is to treat API specs as a first class citizen in your software architecture, using them as part of the implementation instead of easily out-of-date documentation.

 In practice this means teams use machine readable specifications like OpenAPI as contracts to rapidly iterate using cheap API mocking; not blocked by backend implementations being completed or changed.